frankroeder/parrot.nvim/README.md

 ### Setup

-The minimal requirement is to at least set up one provider, hence one from the [provider configuration examples](#provider-configuration-examples).
+The minimal requirement is to at least set up one provider, such as the one provided below or one from the [provider configuration examples](#provider-configuration-examples).

 ```lua
 {